TypeFox/monaco-languageclient/docs/basic-usage/configuration.md

 ## Extended Mode Configuration

-Extended Mode provides the richest feature set by leveraging VS Code services.
+Extended Mode provides a rich feature set by leveraging VS Code services.
+This is generally the recommended mode for most applications.

 ### Basic Extended Configuration